Balonissimo/balonissimo.com/_flights/other-flight.md

 ---
-description: Other flight
+title: Other flight
+permalink: /en/flights-and-prices/other-flight
 lang: en
 image: /media/landing.jpg
-instagram: evorafromabove
+instagram: ''
-order: 6
-title: Other flight
-permalink: /en/flights-and-prices/other-flight
-summary: Fly in your own city or region!
+summary: >-
+  f you want to fly in your own city or region, get in contact.
+Depending on the geographical and aeronautical conditions we will find a sollution to please your wishes.
+Note that not all regions in Portugal are suitable to do a safe flight of one hour.
 prices:
   - description: price description
     label: Default price